dart-lang/sdk/README.md

 ## Installing

-Clone the dart_lint repo like this:
+Clone the `dart_lint` repo like this:

     git clone https://github.com/dart-lang/dart_lint.git

-When the source is more stable, we’ll push regular builds to `pub`.
+When the source is more mature, we’ll push regular builds to `pub`.

 ## Usage